deepbass/danielbassdevblogsite/content/blog/hosting-this-blog-serverlessly-on-azure/index.md

 This is the story of how I hosted this blog and the serverless pattern that I used which you can use to host your own static sites on Azure for pennies a month (this blog actually has so far rounded to zero in terms of costs so far).
 This basic pattern can be extended into a more complex serverless architecture, which I'll expand upon in further blog posts.
 I've also built a completely automated build and release system using Azure DevOps which I'll detail in another post.

+## What is a Serverless Static Site?
+It's a bundle of HTML, JS and CSS (static site) that is being served up with a cloud provider with no visibility or management of underlying servers - all that you get is a url.
+The cloud provider handles all aspects of making those files available over the internet.
+On AWS this is achieved with S3 buckets, on Azure this is achieved with Azure Storage Accounts.

 ## Why would you host your blog serverlessly?
 There's a range of practical reasons for doing this - and no its not marketing guff.
 I'll take what I think are the top 3 for your individual blogger:
 1. Cost.
 So far the bill for this blog has not reached 1 penny in hosting - the only 'major' cost has been the domain.
 This is pretty impressive compared to most options - you can only usually get free hosting with severe scaling and customization limits or without custom domains.
 2. Security.
 Any given Wordpress server is a smorgasbord of security vulnerabilities - most Content Management Systems aren't much better.
 A serverlessly hosted static site has no major security vulnerabilities outside of your Azure login.
+There's no server side scripting to introduce vulnerabilities, and everything underneath the site (the servers its running on etc) are completely managed and protected by your cloud provider.
+If you are running your own server you need to keep it upto date with the latest security patches, with a serverless site these will happen without you even being aware of it.
+That's a game-changer for individuals and companies alike.
 3. Scalability.
 When you make the big time you don't want your blog falling over immediately with all of the traffic.
 Serverless Static Sites have virtually no traffic restrictions - if Azure can handle it, your site can.

 These reasons also neatly line up in opposite order for bigger companies reflecting their different priorities - with the addition of speed of development compared to enterprise CMS platforms.